xforever1313/activitypub.shendrick.net/bots/clockbots/index.md

 ---
 layout: page
 title: Clock bots
-description: About the various Clock Bots that exist on ActivityPub.
+description: About the various Clock Bots that exist on this website.
 tags: [bot, clock, list]
 ---
 @using WebsitePlugin;